fruzyna/code-server-frc-java/README.md

 ## gui.py Web GUI

 To allow easier management of these instances there is a modified [Python HTTP server](https://docs.python.org/3/library/http.server.html).
 The server can also operate through a reverse proxy and has a `setup-gui.sh` script to prepare the config file and restart the proxy.
-The only thing this script doesn't do is adjust the `index.html` file to submit its form to the appropriate subfolder.
 Speaking of which the index of the GUI allows creation of a new instance at a path of the submitted name.
 This page can be secured with an access code set at `config/gui_password`.
 The `/status` page allows stopping, restarting, and removing of currently created containers.

 ## Config File Dictionary